Holistic Approaches to Chronic Kidney Disease

 gradual destruction and scarring of the kidney, eventually resulting in loss of function and failure of the organ.
 However, what was

 not known was what caused the inflammation in the first place.
-Recent research from Colorado State University suggests
+Recent research from Colorado State University suggests a link

-between vaccination for feline distemper (panleukopenia) and the development of chronic kidney failure.
+vaccination for feline distemper (panleukopenia) and the development of chronic kidney failure.

 The distemper virus is grown in a feline kidney cell culture to make the vaccine.
 Earlier research at Purdue University showed that